Field Mappings

 For a list of all supported fields, see Supported Objects.

-We can use either a simple or conditional expression in the mappings.
 The possibilities of what can be done with expressions are plentiful, as any C# expression can be used.

 Was this article helpful?